arackaf/mongo-graphql-starter/README.md

 Will retrieve the first page of books' titles, as well as the `count` of all books matching whatever filters were specified in the query (in this case there were none).

 Note, if you don't query `Meta.count` from the results, then the total query will not be execute.
-Similarly, if the above query did not query anything from the Books result set, then that query would not execute at all.
+Similarly, if you don't query anything from the main result set, then that query will not execute.

 The generated resolvers will analyze the AST and only query what you ask for.

 ## All filters available